 If entered into outside of any State, is valid in the place where entered into and could have been entered into in at least one State.

-Section 2 - Maternity/Paternity Leave
+Section 4 - Parental Leave

-In addition to entitlement under the FMLA, there will be no specified time granted for maternity and paternity leave for the birth and care of an employee's child.
+In addition to entitlement to leave under the FMLA (which encompasses PPL), there will be no specified amount of time granted for parental leave for the birth or placement and care of an employee's child.
 The length of time for such leave will be determined by the employee, the employee's supervisor, and the relevant health care provider.
-However, the Office will not ordinarily require an employee to return to duty earlier than six (6) months after the birth of a child absent the need for the specific skills or knowledge of a particular employee.
+However, the Office will not ordinarily require an employee to return to duty earlier than six (6) months after the birth or placement of a child absent the need for the specific skills or knowledge of a particular employee.

-The employee may choose how and in what order an absence for maternity or paternity leave will be recorded - sick leave (where appropriate under law and regulations), annual leave, leave without pay, compensatory time, or credit hours.
+The employee may choose how and in what order an absence for parental leave will be recorded - sick leave (where appropriate under law and regulations), annual leave, leave without pay, compensatory time, or credit hours.

-The employee is responsible for notifying the supervisor of his or her intent to request leave for maternity or paternity reasons, including the type of leave, approximate dates, and anticipated duration.
+The employee is responsible for notifying the supervisor of his or her intent to request leave for parental reasons, including the type of leave, approximate dates, and anticipated duration.

 In anticipation of the employee's return to work, the employee may request part-time employment.
 See Article 7 (Part-Time Employment).

 If a pregnant employee requests modification of duties or a temporary assignment, and presents acceptable medical evidence to the Office of the necessity thereof, the Office will make a reasonable effort to accommodate her request.

+Section 5 – Parental Bereavement Leave

+Pursuant to 5 U.S.C. § 6329d and subject to Subsections 3B below, an employee is generally entitled to a total of 2 administrative workweeks of paid parental bereavement leave during any 12-month period because of the death of a child of the employee.

+Paid parental bereavement leave may not be taken by an employee intermittently or on a reduced leave schedule, unless the Office agrees.